 The award for outstanding male performance (classical) went to The Royal Ballet’s Gary Avis.
-Avis paid tribute to the character dancers he had seen growing up, who had taught him that, even if he would never be a Romeo, you could achieve greatness in supporting roles: "No roles are ever too small".
+Avis paid tribute to the character dancers he had seen growing up, who had taught him that, even if he would never be a Romeo, you could achieve greatness in supporting roles.

 The award for outstanding female performance (modern) went to Sylvie Guillem for her show 6,000 Miles Away.
 Alistair Spalding of Sadler’s Wells accepted the award on Guillem’s behalf, describing his pride in getting “the three best choreographers in the world” (William Forsythe, Mats Ek and Jirí Kylián) to work on it – Forsythe, he added, had emailed him within half an hour to agree to take part.